Why a Weak Rupee Hurts Indian Households and Why Exports Matter More Than Ever

 It illustrates the additional cost India would incur on pulse imports if the exchange rate were ₹90/USD instead of ₹60/USD, with prices and volumes unchanged.
 No surge in imports.
 Just exchange rate arithmetic.

+In 2024, that arithmetic added ₹15,420 crore to the import bill.
 This is not abstract money.
 It is the difference between affordability and anxiety for millions of households.
 Pulses are not a luxury.
 They are proteins.
 They are nutrition.
 They are dignity on a plate.

 Once these higher costs enter the system, they do not exit easily.
 Exchange-rate inflation is sticky.
 It lingers.
 It becomes normalised.
 And slowly, silently, purchasing power erodes.